ci1xgk/Fellowship_Webpage/README.md

 - Aug.
 2013 - Feb.
 2014, DAAD Short-Term Grant, “Transforming flood risk modelling: collaborative research schedule with RWTH Aachen”, funder ID: “A1372005”.

+### 3. Rationale
+The need to better forecast and model flooding is of strategic importance to society and science.
+Policy-makers continue to desire more accurate and comprehensive flood warning maps to issue for public protection against flood events.
+Hydraulic consultancy and software industry firms still aspire to achieve significantly greater intelligence, reliability, coverage and functionality in their next-generation of hydraulic models, which can particularly obviate manual labor for excessive user iterations in building and running flood models, better control scaling effects due to inter-regional dependencies and more efficiently forecast uncertainty propagation.
+Aligned with these needs, scientists and engineers across many research communities still seek to develop a modelling framework that is “intelligent” and “holistic”, in the sense of being:
+     - Adaptable (able to embed and self-select a cascade of scales)
+     - Reliable and efficient (to ensure a high-quality answer, in as rapid a time as possible)
+     - Versatile (applicable to solve a wide/compound range of physical scales and/or domains)
+     - Comprehensive (inform on numerical-model error and/or physical uncertainty propagation)

 To be continued: GK to use the contents from the [Google doc](https://docs.google.com/document/d/1wXB-lJQIKtMC3P3qBuzorbjYouuPyWGpLnPsVcanCdM/edit) to get started on the page.